Understanding the Drug Schedules Classifications

 Drug Types

-By far, the most dangerous drugs of all fall under the Schedule I class of drugs.
-These drugs not only pose a high risk for physical dependency, but also psychological dependency, which is where the addiction risk lies.
+By far, the most dangerous drugs of all fall under Schedule I. These drugs not only pose a high risk for physical dependency, but also psychological dependency, which is where the addiction risk lies.
 Drug schedules include the following drugs under Schedule I:

 • Heroin